mesosphere/universe/docs/tutorial/GetStarted.md

 }
 ```

-Note that the version field specifies the version of the package and this is independent of the folder number inside the `time-server` folder.
+Note that the version field specifies the version of the package and this is independent of the directory number inside the `time-server` directory.

 You can read more about the various fields in this field [here](https://github.com/mesosphere/universe#configjson) or can see [`repo/meta/schema/package-schema.json`](repo/meta/schema/package-schema.json) for the full json schema outlining what properties are available for each corresponding version of a package.